-&lt;sup>2 Expectations about progress are stored in envelopes.
+2 Expectations about progress are stored in envelopes.
 Envelope and dependent variable is shutdown time (represent the range of acceptable progress, given the knowledge used hich the trial was stopped.
 For successive envelope violation occurs, invoking error recovery mechanisms (Cohen, St. Amant & Hart 1992, Hart, Anderson & Cohen 1990).
-The term "planner" here refers collectively to all Phoenix agents, as distinct from the Fireboss agent.
+3 The term "planner" here refers collectively to all Phoenix agents, as distinct from the Fireboss agent.

-shutdown time tells us how long it took to convine the planning is necessary, the Fireboss again fire. randomly from among the same three plans.
+shutdown time tells us how long it took to convine the planning is necessary, the Fireboss again fire.4 randomly from among the same three plans.6 expected to influence performance, but because it did, we treat it here as an independent variable.